bronwynv/my-100-days-of-code/log.md

 **Today's Progress**:
 - No coding today.
 Thanksgiving.
 Day spent with family!

-### Day 6: Nov 22, Friday
+### Day 6: Nov 23, Friday

 **Today's Progress**:
 - Still finding my way around GitHub.
 Really not understanding GitHub Pages and how it ties in with projects.
 Feeling frustrated :confused:

 **Thoughts**
-Completely forgot to log my activity today :disappointed:
+Completely forgot to log my activity yesterday (Nov 23) so logging it in today (Nov 24) :disappointed: